jacor1996/supreme-lift/README.md

 - Create user account and insert your weight, height, age.
 - Compute BMI, BMR (Basic metabolic rate), daily calories intake.
 - Compare your personal records with strength standards (http://www.exrx.net/Testing/WeightLifting/StrengthStandards.html).
-- Copmute how many calories you burn during each excercise.
+- Compute how many calories you burn during each excercise.
 - Track your personal records in each excercise.
 - Create and display graphs showing your progession.
+- Browse, add, edit, delete excercises.
+- Create workouts by specyfing excercises, number of sets and repetitions.

 ## Technology stack
 - .Net Core